 \\\ Wrapping and Ribbons

-What makes pet-friendly wrapping paper and ribbons?
+What makes pet-friendly gift wrapping paper and ribbons?

-There must be a consideration whether gift wrapping with manufactured paper and ribbon is really a viable option and ecological sound, let alone being pet-friendly.
+There must be a consideration of whether gift wrapping with manufactured paper and ribbon is really a viable option and ecological sound, let alone being pet-friendly.

-Wrap paper bought from most stores is not dangerous in itself to pets but will cause staining from the mouth by the printed ink mixing with the pets saliva if the pet tries to eat it.
+Wrap paper bought from most stores is not dangerous in itself to pets but will cause staining from the mouth by the printed ink mixing with the pet’s saliva if the pet tries to eat it.
 It is usually low in toxicity.

 Other more sustainable paper alternatives are available all year to use

-Kraft Paper brown Kraft paper is a great alternative to using highly manufactured and non-recyclable gift wrap paper, along with certain tissue papers and bags made from sustainable forests, being eco-friendly, sometimes working out to be as cheap, or cheaper, with certain products, and can be re-used after use as Transpack explains.
+Brown Kraft paper is a great alternative to using highly manufactured and non-recyclable gift wrap paper, along with certain tissue papers and bags made from sustainable forests, being eco-friendly, sometimes working out to be as cheap, or cheaper, with certain products, and can be re-used after use as Transpack explains.